History of Bradley Beal in Timeline

 July 26, 2016: Re-signed with the Wizards

-November 19, 2016: Scored 34 Points Against Miami Heat
+November 19, 2016: Scored 34 Points Against Heat

 On November 19, 2016, Bradley Beal scored 34 points in a 114–111 loss to the Miami Heat.

-On February 6, 2017, Bradley Beal had another 41-point effort in a 140–135 overtime loss to the Cleveland Cavaliers.
+On February 6, 2017, Bradley Beal had a 41-point effort in a 140–135 overtime loss to the Cleveland Cavaliers.

-February 24, 2017: Scored 40 Points
+February 24, 2017: Scored 40 Points Against 76ers

-On February 24, 2017, Bradley Beal scored 40 points in a 120–112 loss to the Philadelphia 76ers, recording his fourth 40-point game of the season.
+On February 24, 2017, Bradley Beal scored 40 points in a 120–112 loss to the Philadelphia 76ers, marking his fourth 40-point game of the season.

-March 29, 2017: Broke Single Season 3-Point Record
+March 29, 2017: Franchise Single-Season Three-Point Record

 May 12, 2017: Game 6 Win Against Celtics

-November 1, 2017: Season-High 40 Points
+November 1, 2017: Season High 40 Points

 On November 1, 2017, Bradley Beal scored a then season-high 40 points in a 122–116 loss to the Phoenix Suns.